jmendozais/sedim-analyzer/README.md

 # sedim-analyzer
-Detection and Classification of Sedimentological Images, 2019.
+Detection and Classification of Sedimentological Images.
+Presented at "Concurso Innovate 2019", organized by Ecopetrol and UNIRED.

 Collaborators:
 - Cesar Castelo (cesar.castelo@gmail.com)